zachwu123/image2latex/README.md

 ### Hyperparameter Tuning:

-In the second phase, we optimize the model by adjusting hyper-parameters to enhance performance.
+In the second phase, we optimize the chosen model in stage one by adjusting hyper-parameters to enhance performance.
 This includes tuning various hyper-parameters of the Trainer with random search, and experimenting with different configurations of beam sizes for beam search decoding.

 **Random Search- on Trainer**